The 3rd Eye 2

-The 3rd Eye 2 (Mata Batin 2) is a 2019 Indonesian horror film directed by Rocky Soraya and written by Riheam Junianti and Rocky Soraya, and is the sequel to The 3rd Eye from 2017 made by the same director and writers.
+The 3rd Eye 2 (Mata Batin 2) is a 2019 Indonesian horror film directed by Rocky Soraya and written by Riheam Junianti and Rocky Soraya, and is the sequel to The 3rd Eye from 2017 by the same director and writers.

 Plot

 The story starts with Alia taking a shower and a ghost observing her from behind.
 A mysterious ghost called Mirah has been following Alia and her sister Abel for almost a year now.
-Alia who is intrigued by the ghost Mirah wants to find out more about its past and help it.
+Alia is intrigued by the ghost Mirah and wants to find out more about its past and help it.
 She learns about psychometry, the ability to see an object's past when in direct skin contact with it, from her spiritual adviser Mrs. Windu.
 She uses her newly earned psychometric skills to find out Mirah's past from her necklace.
-Her vision shows a brown color mansion too big for a normal family to live in.
-At the same time she sees the future with water magic and sees her sister Abel dying.
-She quickly rushes to Abel but it's too late, she was already dead and Mirah's spirit was standing beside her.
+Her vision shows a brown-colored mansion too big for a normal family to live in.
+At the same time, she sees the future with water magic and sees her sister Abel dying.
+She quickly rushes to Abel but it is too late, she was already dead and Mirah's spirit was standing beside her.